 Understanding the World Around You

-Martin Charlesworth, the leader of Jubilee+ will host this LifeZone seeking to take a closer look at some current hot topics in our society.
+Martin Charlesworth, the leader of Jubilee+ hosted this LifeZone which sought to take a closer look at some current hot topics in our society.

-Over three sessions, this LifeZone is going to look at three subjects that are current in society and culture:
+The LifeZone looked at three subjects that are current in society and culture.

 Martin heads up the Jubilee+ team alongside being on the eldership team of Barnabas Community Church, Shrewsbury.
 He helped Barnabas develop its strong emphasis on social action and community engagement.
 He has co-authored two books with Natalie Williams, The Myth of the Undeserving Poor and A Church for the Poor.